ml6team/fondant/docs/pipeline.md

 !!! note "IMPORTANT"
     Currently Fondant supports linear DAGs with single dependencies.
 Support for non-linear DAGs will be available in future releases.

+## Setting Custom node pool parameters
+Each component can be constrained to run on particular node(s) using `node_pool_label` and `node_pool_name`.
+Kubernetes creates a standard set of labels on all nodes in a cluster which you can use.
+Alternatively, you can attach these manually.

 ## Setting Custom partitioning parameters

 When working with Fondant, each component deals with datasets, and Dask is used internally